 The CFI funding architecture is designed to deliver on the organization's mandate by meeting the current needs of the research community, its partners and its stakeholders.
-It covers the full spectrum of infrastructure: projects to attract a leading researcher; team-led innovative and transformative projects; and, large-scale national projects.
-The CFI also supports operating and maintenance costs of CFI-funded research infrastructure as well as national research facilities.
+It covers the full spectrum of research infrastructure projects, including projects that are intended to attract a leading researcher; team-led innovative and transformative projects; and large-scale national projects.
+The CFI also supports operating and maintenance costs of CFI-funded research infrastructure as well as research facilities of national importance.

-Please note that only eligible institutions - and not individual researchers - may submit a proposal to the CFI.
+Only eligible institutions - not individual researchers - may submit a proposal to the CFI.
 We encourage researchers to contact the research office at their institution to learn more about internal application processes.

-Complete descriptions of CFI funds and initiatives are available on Innovation.ca.
-Refer to the information for each fund for fund objectives, the application process and any fund-specific eligibility requirements.
+Consult the complete descriptions of CFI funds and initiatives, including objectives for each fund, how to apply and fund-specific eligibility requirements.